International Association of Police Academies (INTERPA)

 INTERPA operates in the following areas: the fight against crime; trafficking of emigrants; cybercrime; information technologies and their safety; prevention; organized crime; terrorism; transnational crime; illicit drug trafficking; border security; management in times of crisis; the relationship of the police and society; Police-ethic; police tactics of defence; leadership and managing; training and practical efficiency.

 The Academy of the Ministry of Internal Affairs of the Republic of Belarus has become a founding member of INTERPA on August 31, 2011.
-The head of the Academy of the MIA major-general of the militia Vladimir Bachila is a vice-president of the Association.
 The organization is considered to be one of the leading in the field of law-enforcement specialist training and consisted of 73 educational establishments from 57 countries.

 From 2 to 5 October 2018 in Minsk in the Academy of the MIA was held XV meeting of the Executive Committee of the International Association of Police Academies.